-A global first sees top ballet companies lift the curtain to offer fans a glimpse into the rehearsal rooms and the worldwide appeal of dance continues to inspire me…
+Today is World Ballet Day!
+The day is a global first that will see top ballet companies lift the curtain to offer fans a glimpse into the rehearsal rooms.
+Meanwhile, the worldwide appeal of dance continues to inspire me.

 The hard work, creativity and passion that underpins ballet will be centre stage for all to see today during the first ever World Ballet Day.

-Each of the five ballet companies will take it in turns to stream a four-hour period live from their headquarters.
+Each of the five ballet companies will take it in turns to broadcast live from their headquarters for four hours.
 Streaming will start at the beginning of the dancers’ day, with class.
-The live link will begin in Melbourne with The Australian Ballet, before passing across time zones to visit Moscow; followed by stops in London, Toronto and, finally, San Francisco.
+The live link will begin in Melbourne with The Australian Ballet, before passing across time zones to visit Moscow.
+Next we’ll spend time in London, stop off in Toronto and, finally, conclude our day in San Francisco.

 As part of this celebration of dance, we will see how vital the daily ballet class is to everyone — from the principal dancers to the corps de ballet members.
 We will also gain a deeper insight into how the companies’ differing ways of approaching choreography and performance make them unique on the world stage.

-Wherever you happen to be in the world, a ballet class follows the same progression of exercises (from the focused sequences at the barre to the more elaborate and explosive routines danced in the centre) and demands the same dedication from participants.
-Simply put, you get out of a class what you put into it.
+Wherever you happen to be in the world, a ballet class follows the same progression of exercises.
+It begins with focused sequences at the barre before progressing to the more elaborate and explosive routines danced in the centre.
+Ballet class also demands the same dedication from participants, wherever you dance.
+Quite simply, you get out of a class what you put into it.

 This concentrated effort is a sterling attitude to have in life beyond the studio and I strive to mirror this discipline in everything I do.
 Ballet has always been a big part of my world and the technology that is enabling World Ballet Day to take place is responsible for a lot of the ways that my interest in dance is able to keep evolving on a global scale.